 Concluding thoughts on remote property management & social distancing

 It’s always a good idea to evaluate your business practices and the technology landscape for ways to reduce expenses, streamline processes and meet the needs of your residents.
-Specifically, property management software like Yardi Breeze can help you stay more competitive and efficient, even in a crisis situation.
+Specifically, property management software like Yardi Breeze Premier can help you stay more competitive and efficient, even in a crisis situation.